inaimathi/gtypist-single-space/gtypist.typ

 I:(9) Test Paragraph
 *:_R_R_L79
-S:    I'll admit I seize a chance to go with these dozen :people.
+S:I'll admit I seize a chance to go with these dozen :people.
 We left under an azure sky, yet today it's rainy :and hazy.
 That Dr. Tedd is odd; he won't play; he's doing :a report on how to zone cities of any size; so he won't let